Using 1Password

 3. Select Browser in the sidebar, then select Add Browser.

-4. Choose a browser that’s code signed by Apple from the Applications folder.
+4. Choose a browser that’s code signed by Apple in the Applications folder.

-List of trusted browsers a user has connected to 1Password.
+List of additional browsers a user has connected to 1Password.

 To add an additional trusted browser in 1Password on your Linux computer:

-3. Quit any browsers you’d like to add.
+1. Quit any browsers that you’d like to add.

-8. Reopen and unlock 1Password for Linux.
-The 1Password app will automatically detect the additions to the custom_allowed_browsers list.
+6. Reopen and unlock 1Password.
+The 1Password app will automatically detect the additions to the custom_allowed_browsers file.

 Learn more